lukejacksonn/hyperapp-wiki/Getting-Started.md

 You can also skip the installation and try HyperApp in the online REPL.

-> The online REPL is not ready yet, in the meantime, use [this](https://codepen.io/jbucaran/pen/Qdwpxy) CodePen template.
+> The online REPL is not ready yet, in the meantime, use a [CodePen](https://codepen.io/jbucaran/pen/Qdwpxy) template.

 ## Hello World